Revealing Shoe & Boot Construction: Welt, Cement, Mixed & More

 Footwear construction is utterly important, yet less discussed.
 Why?
 Yes, we tend to focus more on durability, comfort, safety, price, fitting, specialized features and most of all, we are aware of the look.

 How my shoe or boot is constructed and how would it benefit me?

-Goodyear welt, cement, direct attach, blake stitch, opanka, stroble and more.
-And we are going to demystify the welt-cement and other mixed forms of constructions varying from brand to brand taking fancy names like Contour Welt from Wolverine.
-We are discussing closed channel, open channel stitch and more.
+Goodyear welt, cement, direct attach blake stitch, opanka, stroble and more.
+And we will demystify the welt-cement and other mixed forms of constructions varying from brand to brand taking fancy names like Contour Welt from Wolverine.
+We are discussing a closed channel, open channel stitch and more.

 - Construction is wearer-specific